 Why is your tongue important?

-Why is the tongue so important?
 Like other essential body parts, the tongue is considered a sensory and digestive organ equipped with several functions.
-Beyond just being an accessory of a silly or sassy gesture, the tongue allows you to:
+Beyond just being the accessory of a silly or sassy gesture, your tongue helps you to:

-- Eat and drink: The tongue allows you to consume foods and liquids by moving your food to either your teeth to chew or the back of your throat to swallow.
+- Eat and drink: The tongue allows you to consume foods and liquids by moving them to either your teeth to chew or the back of your throat to swallow.